Intelligence

 Their cost basis is GPU clusters, data centers, electricity, and people.
 Ours is your laptop already running.
 There is no amount of operational efficiency that closes that gap — the floor isn't pricing, it's architecture.

-The frontier still wins on bleeding-edge reasoning.
-We're not claiming substrate-native inference is the absolute best at the absolute hardest problems on day one — that's where their capex pays off, and it should.
-What we are claiming is that for the overwhelming majority of automation, task flow, memory-grounded reasoning, agent work, and everyday productivity, substrate-native inference is competitive in quality, dramatically better in cost, and structurally better in privacy and continuity.
+The frontier still wins on bleeding-edge reasoning at the hardest problems.
+We're not claiming substrate-native intelligence is the absolute best at the absolute hardest tasks on day one — that's where their capex pays off, and it should.
+What we are claiming is that for the overwhelming majority of inference flows, code synthesis tasks, memory-grounded reasoning, and everyday agent work, substrate-native operations are competitive in quality, dramatically better in cost, structurally better in privacy and continuity, and — in the case of code synthesis — verifiably correct in a way probabilistic generation cannot be.

 When our model ships